Wye on the map

 Crime and Anti-Social Behaviour in Wye

-Local crime rates sit broadly in line with national averages.
+Local crime rates sit lower than national averages.
 Anti-social behaviour accounts for the highest share in Wye, with 14 incidents logged in April 2026.

 Deprivation and Employment in Wye